TekRx/jekyll-now/_drafts/2020-02-15-bashcommands.md

 **What this does:**
 1. A `Git Diff`
 2. Asks you for validation (if valid press `y`)
+  1. Note: if the diff is more than 1 page, at the end you can press `q` to get the validation prompt
 3. Pushes changes out to GitHub

 ```bash